FairTraxx/FairTraxx/README.md

-I am a senior year Computer Science student and a seasoned and creative backend developer (soon to be fullstack) with 1.5 years of experience leveraging Python and JavaScript frameworks to build web & mobile application Backends.
+A seasoned and creative backend developer (soon to be fullstack) with 1.5 years of experience leveraging Python and JavaScript frameworks to build web & mobile application Backends.